c-sp/age/README.md

 - improve ***audio quality*** (applying a low pass filter with Kaiser window).
 - compile for Windows and Linux (and Mac?
 I did not try it yet) since it is not based on any OS specific code.

+I do not expect AGE to be finished any time soon.
+For details on my future plans please see the [milestones](../milestones).

 ## Improve visual quality

 AGE can scale the Gameboy's low resolution visuals up to current screen resolutions without making them look blurry or blocky.
 I slightly modified the [scale2x](http://www.scale2x.it/) graphics effect to achieve that.

-The following images show a scene from Nintendo's [The Legend of Zelda: Link’s Awakening DX](https://en.wikipedia.org/wiki/The_Legend_of_Zelda:_Link's_Awakening).
+The following two images show a scene from Nintendo's [The Legend of Zelda: Link’s Awakening DX](https://en.wikipedia.org/wiki/The_Legend_of_Zelda:_Link's_Awakening).

 | No Image Filter | AGE's default Image Filter |
 |:---------------:|:--------------------------:|